hu2prod/scriptscript/README.md

 test

-    npm i             # ensure you have all dev dependencies npm i test        # also passes results to coveralls npm i test-simple # no pass to coveralls npm i test-watch  # no report generating, just watch that all is ok
+    npm i               # ensure you have all dev dependencies npm test            # also passes results to coveralls npm run test-simple # no pass to coveralls npm run test-watch  # no report generating, just watch that all is ok